 Further to Paul and Chris, we often have another assistant coach or experienced volunteer with the younger fencers to ensure a good ratio of coach to fencers.

-All our coaches are BFA certified and have undergone current criminal record (enhanced CRB) checks.
+All our coaches are BFA certified and have undergone current criminal record (enhanced DBS) checks.

 I keep seeing references to épée – what’s that?

 In the sport of fencing three different versions of sword are used: épée, sabre and foil.
 At RTWFC we fence épée exclusively as we feel it is most suitable to our members.
 With no limits to the target area, and no right of way, épée is undoubtedly the discipline that is closest to the spirit of a duel, but which weapon is superior has been argued in fencing clubs since the dawn of the sport).